finbourne/lusid-sdk-python/sdk/docs/EntitiesApi.md

 # **get_entity_history**
 > ResourceListOfChangeInterval get_entity_history(entity_type, entity_unique_id, as_at=as_at, page=page, limit=limit, filter=filter, sort_by=sort_by)

-[EXPERIMENTAL] GetEntityHistory: List an entity's history information
+[EARLY ACCESS] GetEntityHistory: List an entity's history information

 Retrieve a page of an entity's change history up to a particular point in AsAt time.